questions

 We differentiate between the Human-to-Human-Interaction where the humans communicate with each other.
 We are able to interpret each other draw conclusions about our environment and develop intelligent reactions is the core of human existence.

 With a Human-to-Computer-Interaction the information of the communication is lost.
-As it stands, classical computers are simply incapable of interpreting humans as well as we can interpret each other.
-In this project, we asked ourselves, What if human-computer interaction were as rich as human-to-human interaction?
-How could we design computers to intelligently interpret and react to human behavior?
-Advances in artificial intelligence, particularly computer vision and natural language processing, have endowed computers with remarkable sensory abilities.
-It is only a matter of time before computers are capable of perceiving information about their environments better than humans can.
+As it stands, classical computers are simply incapable of interpreting humans as like we can interpret each other.
+In this project, we asked ourselves, what if human-computer interaction were as rich as human-to-human interaction?
+How could we design computers to intelligently interpret and react to human behaviour?

-We also present several interaction sketches for scenarios where adaptive UIs might be useful.
-Listed in our table of sensors and information processing we conclude different user models:
+To revive the question from our kick-off above, we worked on several interaction sketches for scenarios where adaptive UIs might be useful.
+We concluded different user models:

 physical traits